Jboghaert/proj-goto-1/README.md

 # Content & pipeline structure
-Within the `packages/my_package/src` directory, 2 ROS nodes and an external class for path planning can be found.
+Within the `packages/my_package/src` directory, all nodes and external classes for the GOTO-1 project can be found.
+The figure below shows the overall pipeline of the project.

 <div figure-id="fig:pipeline_vis">
      <img src="media/pipeline_vis.png" style='width: 20em'/>
 </div>

+**Legenda:** Unmarked inputs are given or self-determined, grey-marked blocks are running in the existing framework of `indefinite_navigation`, and grey-marked items within a blue box represent the custom blocks developed for GOTO-1.

 #### 1. localization_node
 This node **localizes** the duckiebot and uses an external path planning class to generate the **shortest path** to get from the localized point to a given destination point.
-It is the main code of proj-goto-1 and generates the desired turn commands at each intersection.
-The driving input of this code are the intersection AT's.
+It is the main code of GOTO-1 and generates the desired turn commands at each intersection, as well as the stop command upon arrival.
+The driving input of this code are the intersection AT's, serving as nodes for the `path_planning_class` outlined next.

 **Note:**
 The code itself explains in- and output arguments, as well as additional, more detailed information on the exact approach and reasoning behind the code.